Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Results

+In the aforementioned calculations, which employed random bi-partitioning, it is crucial to note that the sites constituting the subsystem were selected at random, following a uniform distribution.
+Consequently, the subsystem may consist of either connected or disconnected sites, representing two distinct scenarios.
+These scenarios are exemplified by a subsystem composed of $L_A$ connected sites (as depicted in Fig.~\ref{fig:subsysA} (c)) and a subsystem comprising $L_A$ disconnected sites (as shown in Fig.~\ref{fig:subsysA} (d)).

+When assessing the Entanglement Entropy (EE), we are essentially indirectly quantifying the correlations between the subsystem's sites and the remainder of the system.
+These correlations can exhibit either short-range or long-range behavior.
+Short-range correlations give rise to entanglement only when two sites belonging to different subsystems are situated in close proximity to the boundary.
+In contrast, long-range correlations can lead to entanglement even when the correlated sites are widely separated from one another.

+In our investigations, the choice of subsystem composition within the random bi-partitioning method plays a pivotal role in the resulting entanglement entropy (EE).
+The subsystem may consist of completely disconnected sites, leading to the measurement of both short-range and long-range correlations across the entire system.
+Even in scenarios where the system lacks long-range correlations, a substantial EE emerges due to the inclusion of all short-range correlations.
+Conversely, for a fully connected subsystem, only short-range correlations in proximity to the boundary contribute to the entanglement, alongside long-range correlations.

+This observation underscores the significance of the distribution of subsystem sites in EE calculations.
+To elucidate this point, we introduce a parameter, $\ell$, which represents the minimum number of connected sites within the subsystem (Fig.~\ref{fig:subsysA} (e) depicts the case where $\ell=3$).
+The value of $\ell$ varies within the range of $1$ to $L/2$.
+In Fig.~\ref{fig:ell}, we present the variation of $EE/L$ with $\ell$ for systems of size $L$, considering the RD, AA, and PRBA models.

+As demonstrated in Fig.~\ref{fig:ell}, an increase in the parameter $\ell$ results in a corresponding decrease in entanglement.
+This behavior is consistent with expectations, as a higher value of $\ell$ diminishes the contributions to EE stemming from short-range correlations, leading to a reduction in EE.

-However, the decrease in the EE is not similar in the considered models.
-To characterize the changes, we define the ratio of changes in $\log_{10} EE$ when we change the $\ell$ from $1$ to $L/2$ in delocalized and localized phases as:
+However, the decrease in the EE is not uniform across all considered models.
+To quantify these variations, we introduce a measure that characterizes the change in $\log_{10} EE$ as we vary $\ell$ from $1$ to $L/2$ in both delocalized and localized phases:

-where $\Delta_D$ ($\Delta_L$) is ratio of change in the delocalized (localized) phase.
-For delocalized phase, we choose $\phi_b=1.5$ for RD, $\lambda=0.5$ for AA, and $\alpha=0.5$ for PRBA model; for localized phase, we choose $\phi_b=2.5$ for RD, $\lambda=1.5$ for AA, and $\alpha=1.5$ for PRBA model, i.e. we consider points deep in delocalized phase and deep in localized phase.
-Numerical results are presented in Table \ref{t:ell}.
+where $\Delta_D$ ($\Delta_L$) represents the ratio of change in the delocalized (localized) phase.
+Specifically, for the delocalized phase, we set $\phi_b=1.5$ for the RD model, $\lambda=0.5$ for the AA model, and $\alpha=0.5$ for the PRBA model.
+In contrast, for the localized phase, we choose $\phi_b=2.5$ for the RD model, $\lambda=1.5$ for the AA model, and $\alpha=1.5$ for the PRBA model, considering parameter values deep within each respective phase.
+The numerical results are tabulated in Table \ref{t:ell}.